meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 ### Fear vs Anger
 **Fear** arises from and elicits appraisals of uncertainty and situational control **Anger** tends to elicit feelings of certainty and individual control
+### Approaches in Motivation
+Low approach motivation tends to be small things, like funny

 ## (10) Jonathon Cohen: How does the brain reflect a person's cognitive-emotion decision-making?